Participating institutions

 Amsterdam University Medical Center

-Prof. Ed van Bavel, Dr. Jonathan Coutinho, Prof. Charles Majoie, Prof. Elga de Vries
+Prof. Ed van Bavel, Dr. Inge Mulder, Dr. Jonathan Coutinho, Prof. Charles Majoie, Prof. Elga de Vries

 Our Amsterdam translational stroke research group combines clinical and pre-clinical stroke research and we use this multidisciplinary approach to reduce the translational gap in stroke research.
 The clinical part is specialized in acute stroke treatment, addressing hemorrhagic and ischemic stroke, including aneurysmal subarachnoid hemorrhage and cerebral venous sinus thrombosis.
-Preclinical studies involve rodent models of acute ischemic stroke, micro-embolism, hypertension, and imaging of glymphatics.
+Preclinical studies involve rodent models of acute ischemic stroke due to large vessel occlusions, micro-embolism and extravasation of particles and hypertension.
 We have a strong interest in inadequate reperfusion of the small vessels and capillaries during and after reperfusion in acute ischemic stroke.
 This is also known as the “no-reflow” phenomenon.
 We use in vivo optical 2-photon imaging, small animal MRI and ultrasound, combined with ex vivo tissue analysis using high-end microscopy, computational methods, and vascular structure and functional measurements.
 Using these techniques, we are able to investigate the spatio-temporal correlation of vascular mechanisms in cerebral stroke pathology.
 To unravel the underlying molecular mechanisms, we make use of multiple cell culture models using human cell lines such as vascular endothelial cells, neurons, pericytes and astrocytes.

 Erasmus University Medical Center Rotterdam